jhpce-jhu/jhpce_mkdocs/docs/slurm/crafting-jobs.md

     echo "done"
     ```

-### Copying data into/out of cluster
+### **Copying data into/out of cluster**
 We have a transfer node which is a SLURM client.
+It has its own "transfer" partition.
+You can craft a batch job to move data using that partition by modifying the script in the data copying section above.

-### Running A Job On Every Node
+### **Running A Job On Every Node**
 This is put here as a tool for system administrators needing to do maintenance where a SLURM job is appropriate.
 Maybe the technique will be useful for someone for a more limited case.

 ??? note "Click to expand"